MudBlazor/MudBlazor/CONTRIBUTING.md

 ### Make your code break-safe

-When you are writing complex logic, please add a unit test for it.
-Here are some examples for things that already have unit tests:
+When you are writing non-trivial logic, please add a unit test for it.
+Basically, think of it like this: By adding a test for everything you fear could break you make sure your work is not undone by accident by future additions.

-- Conversion functions between different data formats (i.e. Date and Time formatsm, etc.)
-- Bindable two-way properties of components
-- State machines inside of components

-Basically everything you fear could break if other developers touch it.

 ### How to write a unit test?